 It’s all in the Strategies

-Looking at team strategies is a very important when betting on F1.
+Looking at team strategies is very important when betting on F1.
 Therefore, punters should therefore be aware of the main influencers on the track.

 Each team looks to get an edge over the competition through the tactics they use for tyres, car set-ups and even the tactics for pit-stops.
 They also need to put team orders into place.